irit-melodi/irit-stac/stacutil/README.markdown

+NB: not the same as stac-util the swiss-army-knife tool.
+Sorry for the naming clashing!
+When creating stac-util, I forgot that stacutil already exists.
+Maybe stac-tool would be a better name

 Utility modules that several STAC scripts may have in common.
 In case of duplication, the versions in this directory should be considered canonical.